The Gambling Act 2005 changed the law on gambling. It covers three types of licence:

-The Gambling Commission carries out the role which used to be done by the Gaming Board, such as regulating gaming and certain lotteries.
+The Gambling Commission carries out the role which used to be done by the Gaming Board.
+This includes regulating gaming and certain lotteries.

 The commission grants operating and personal licences for commercial gambling and people working in the industry.
 It also regulates certain lottery managers and promoters.
 If you'd like to know more please visit the Gambling Commission website.